Author – Steve Hackenberg

 Most of the products sold by our consumer-oriented civilization obey the mantra of ‘planned obsolescence’.
 Simply put, we try to produce as much stuff as possible for the least amount of money.
 Of course, this results in flimsy products that are cheaply made from shoddy, mostly synthetic materials that only last a few years at best.
 In the home décor industry, many products are made to look like they’re made from natural materials, though they are simply synthetic imitations.

 Amish décor, on the other hand, is made from natural organic materials and is handcrafted to last a lifetime.
 For example, this amazing furniture from Amish Tables is all made from solid hardwood and will last for a lifetime.
 While most furniture options on the market today are made from plywood, medium or low-density fiberboard, or other fragile and substandard wood products, Amish décor is almost always sourced from durable and high-quality wood material.

 Connection to the Natural World

-Since the Amish people maintain a resilient agrarian livelihood, the materials they use for their products they make are often hand sourced.
+Since the Amish people maintain a resilient agrarian livelihood, the materials they use for their products they make are often locally sourced and handcrafted.
 Amish wicker furniture, for example, are made from willow branches or rattan reeds that were grown and harvested by a local Amish farmer.
 The leather lining of your couch is most likely handcrafted from cattle raised by an Amish family.
 This connection to the natural world allows the Amish to assure the ecological integrity of their manufacturing processes.

 Amish décor is not only durable and eco-friendly, but it also displays amazing craftsmanship.
 Amish furniture and other home décor items are often handcrafted by artisans who have dedicated their entire lives to a certain craft.
-Among the Amish, skills and knowledge are passed down generations, and younger people often work as apprentices with elders who have mastered a certain art or craft.
+Among the Amish, skills and knowledge are passed down through generations, and younger people often work as apprentices with elders who have mastered a certain art or craft.

 Beauty and Functionality